SU-SWS/stanford_video/README.txt

 INSTALLATION
 ------------
 Install as you would with any other Drupal contributed module.
-This module does not have any Javascript library dependencies, but some of its dependencies do (e.g., fitvids).
+This module requires the JWPlayer Javascript library; download it from http://www.longtailvideo.com/jw-player/download/ and place it in sites/all/libraries.

 USE
 ---